Wildlife reserve (Brazil)

 As of 2016 no conservation units had been created in this category.

 Definition

-The concept of a wildlife reserve was spelled out in Law No. 9.985 of 18 July 2000, which established the National System of Conservation Units (SNUC).
+The concept of a wildlife reserve was spelled out in Law No. 9.985 of 18 July 2000, which established the National System of Nature Conservation Units (SNUC).

 It is a natural area with populations of native species of fauna, terrestrial and aquatic, resident or migratory, suitable for technical and scientific studies of sustainable economic management of wildlife resources.

 The public may visit the reserve if that is compatible with managing the conservation unit.